I am Horisuzu

 ABOUT THE STUDIO

 When making your appointment you will notice that there are many things that we do that will differ from other studios.
 This is because we are a traditional Japanese based studio and we operate following a different model than that of our american based counterparts.
-In Japan the studios were hidden with little to no signage typically used.
+Historically in Japan the studios were hidden with little to no signage typically used.
 The majority of artists worked strictly by word of mouth and worked by appointment only, The Japanese tattoo studio was a much more intimate setting than that of the fast paced socially infused american tattoo studio.
 Over the centuries this has become a part of the Japanese tattoo culture and added to its beauty and mystery.

 THE DAY OF YOUR APPOINTMENT